Struggling to understand how to implement The Minimum Necessary Standard?

 What is the Minimum Necessary Standard?

-The HIPAA law states that “when using or disclosing PHI or when requesting PHI from another Covered Entity or Business Associate, the entity must make reasonable efforts to limit PHI to the minimum necessary to accomplish the intended purpose of the use, disclosure, or request.”
+The HIPAA law states that “when using or disclosing PHI (Protected Health Information) or when requesting PHI from another Covered Entity or Business Associate, the entity must make reasonable efforts to limit PHI to the minimum necessary to accomplish the intended purpose of the use, disclosure, or request.”

 Unlike many other standards in the HIPAA laws, the minimum necessary standard uses two, hard to pin down terms that are very much up to interpretation (or open to analysis); reasonable and necessary.